Bearpaw High Sierra Camp® offers a hallmark way to see the High Sierra in comfort and style.

 After all, who said this was roughing it?

-Reservations for Bearpaw can only be made via phone:
+Reservations for Bearpaw High Sierra can be made online or via phone:

 Call (866) 807-3598 (international callers dial 801-559-4930)